seanbaxter/DirectXShaderCompiler/docs/WritingAnLLVMPass.rst

     }; // end of struct Hello
   }  // end of anonymous namespace

-We declare a :ref:`runOnFunction <writing-an-llvm-pass-runOnFunction>` method, which overrides an abstract virtual method inherited from :ref:`FunctionPass
+We declare a :ref:`runOnFunction <writing-an-llvm37-pass-runOnFunction>` method,
+which overrides an abstract virtual method inherited from :ref:`FunctionPass
-<writing-an-llvm-pass-FunctionPass>`.
+<writing-an-llvm37-pass-FunctionPass>`.
 This is where we are supposed to do our
 thing, so we just print out our message with the name of each function.

 .. code-block:: c++

   char Hello::ID = 0;

 We initialize pass ID here.
-LLVM uses ID's address to identify a pass, so initialization value is not important.
+LLVM37 uses ID's address to identify a pass, so initialization value is not important.

 .. code-block:: c++